 Services & Operating Expenses

-The $29.6 million in services and operations includes contracted services ($5.9M), professional services and operating expenses ($22.0M), and insurance ($1.6M).
+The $31.3 million in services and operations includes contracted services, professional and operating expenses, and insurance.
 This category covers everything from special education service providers to utilities, transportation, legal fees, and technology contracts.

 LCAP Spending Breakdown